mohalogiciels/Windows8.1LoginScreenFix/README.md

 Version 2.3 of this program

 ## Contact me ##
-* Something doesn’t work right, or the translation is wrong?
-You are welcome to write in the [issues](https://github.com/mohalogiciels/Windows8.1LoginScreenFix/issues) and [discussions](https://github.com/mohalogiciels/Windows8.1LoginScreenFix/discussions) tab, or use the contact info in the `?` -> `Contact me` menu at the top.
+Something **doesn’t work right**, or the **translation is wrong**?

+You are welcome to write in the [Issues](https://github.com/mohalogiciels/Windows8.1LoginScreenFix/issues) and [Discussions](https://github.com/mohalogiciels/Windows8.1LoginScreenFix/discussions) tab, or use the contact info in the `?` -> `Contact me` menu in the program.

 Your help is very appreciated 😄